 Mouth: punchy, with a fruity core again mixing nicely with the peat.
 All-spice and a general wood feeling again, with hints of liquorice.
 The fruitiness behind it is quite bright and lemony, with a certain sourness.
-There’s a slightly sweet sherry edge to it as well, it wouldn’t surprise me if this was given a short sherry finish.
+Then there’s a slightly sweet sherry edge to it as well, it wouldn’t surprise me if this was given a short sherry finish.

 Finish: quite long, with sweet fruits and a sharp peaty tang.

 I imagined this could be one of the peated Loch Lomond styles, middle-aged.
 The heavy charred finish made this a tricky one.
 It’s certainly not a bad whisky though, I rather liked it.

 Highland Park 11 yo 2008 (66,4%, OB for The Netherlands #2 2020, first-fill European oak sherry butt #2519, 675 btl.)

 Nose: a rather raisiny start, with dried apricots, stewed apples and honey.
 Quite some juicy fruits.
 After a while there are nutty notes with a hint of dusty wood, leather and increasing wood spice.
 Increasing rubbery notes too.

 Mouth: the fruity core is still there, albeit now with a boozy attack, a slightly winey side and some tannins.
 Figs and cherries, with hints of golden syrup.
 Fruitcake.
 Then clove, ginger and hints of aniseed.
 A touch of bitter chocolate and oak char in the end.